We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Accidents happen, including inside and outside of your home.
 Whether you break an item or yourself, repair and medical bills can pile up.

-There’s also a possibility that someone will get hurt on your property, no matter how safe your exterior is.
-You are likely liable by your lease for any accidents that happen both inside and outside of your home.
+No matter how safe your exterior is, there’s also a possibility someone will get hurt on your property, no matter how safe your exterior is.
+You are likely liable by your lease for any accidents inside and outside of your home.

 4. Fraud

-Hackers are sneaky.
-If your credit card gets compromised, you can dispute multiple charges while trying to afford your rent still.
+Hackers are sneaky, and a compromised card could lead to you disputing multiple charges while still trying to afford your rent.

-When you end up with extra charges, your payment and interest rate goes up, making it difficult for you to manage your apartment costs.
+When you end up with extra charges, your payment and interest rate goes up, making it difficult to manage your apartment costs.

 What Does Renters Insurance Cover?